This article has been reviewed by tax expert Erica Gellerman, CPA.

 Note that your EIN generally will not appear on business formation paperwork, such as articles of incorporation, articles of organization, or a fictitious business name (DBA) document.
 These documents establish your business’s legal setup but don’t contain your business’s tax ID number.

 Before you call, keep in mind that the IRS needs to prove you’re actually authorized to retrieve your business tax ID number.
 For example, you’ll need to prove you are a corporate officer, a sole proprietor, or a partner in a partnership.
 The IRS representative will ask you questions to confirm your identity.

 Don’t get frustrated: This is simply a precaution to help protect your business’s sensitive data.
 After all you wouldn’t want the IRS to give out your social security number to anyone who called, would you?
-Once you’ve found your business tax ID number, we suggest putting the number in a safe place—like a locked file cabinet or even better, in secure cloud storage—so you won’t have to go through these steps again.
+Once you’ve found your business tax ID number, we suggest putting the number in a safe place—like a locked file cabinet or secure cloud storage so you won’t have to go through these steps again.